txwizard/AnyCSV/README.md

 accidental changes; the protection password is __TheCodeProject__.

-Alongside `P6CXLSLib4_Dev.XLSM`, which lives in the `/scripts` directory, is `Dependencies.7z`, which includes  another add-in, `P6CXLSLib3.XLAM`, upon which `P6CXLSLib4_Dev.XLSM` depends, along with several other DLLs that it imports.
+Alongside `P6CXLSLib4_Dev.XLSM`, which lives in the `/scripts` directory, is `Dependencies.7z`, which includes several DLLs that `P6CXLSLib4_Dev.XLSM` imports.
-This add-in exposes even more custom worksheet functions.

-Many of the custom worksheet functions in both add-in libraries rely upon one or more custom native (C and C++) dynamic-link libraries, all of which are listed and briefely described in the following table.
+Many of the custom worksheet functions in the add-in library relies upon one or more custom native (C and C++) dynamic-link libraries, all of which are listed and briefely described in the following table.